2016 Official Rules

 - Reduce oil and natural gas usage

-- Implement the proposed solution either in Long Beach or Fresno (Note: organizations not based in Fresno or Long Beach can apply as long as they clearly outline their implementation plan for either city.)
+- Implement the proposed solution either in the City of Los Angeles, Huntington Park, South Gate, Lynwood, or Compton (Note: organizations not based in these cities can apply as long as they clearly outline their implementation plan for either city.)

 - While not required, eligible solutions are also encouraged to include a letter of support from at least one partner needed to implement the solution